Affogato-An Italian Coffee Dessert Recipe

 What is the difference between gelato and ice cream?

-Gelato is an Italian version of ice cream made from milk and sugar, combined with flavorings.
-Gelato comes from the Italian word gelare, meaning “to freeze.”
+Gelato is anย Italian version of iceย creamย made from milk and sugar, combined with flavorings.
+Gelato comes from theย Italianย word “gelare,” meaning “to freeze.”
 Because there is less fat & cream, and fewer eggs in gelato, it has a lighter flavor.

 What kind of glass do you serve affogato in?

 I prefer to use a short glass as you are only using a little bit of espresso.
+You could also serve it in a small bowl if you prefer.

 How do you eat affogato?